almamedia/rest-api-testing-starter-kit/README.md

 =====================

-[SuperTest](https://github.com/visionmedia/supertest) API tests with [Mocha](http://visionmedia.github.io/mocha/).
-This is a starter-kit which you can copy to your own projects.
+[SuperTest](https://github.com/visionmedia/supertest) API testing with [Mocha](http://visionmedia.github.io/mocha/).
+This is a starter kit which you can copy to your own projects.

 Installation